-Keep your child home from daycare or school until cleared by your provider.
+Keep your child home from daycare or school until cleared by the healthcare provider.

 To lessen the chances of a salmonella infection in the future:

 Wash your hands with soap and warm water often.
 Do this before preparing meals or eating food, after going to the bathroom, or handling pets.
 Teach your child to do the same.